omniscale/imposm2/doc/source/index.rst

 It only supports PostGIS databases, but the code is quite modular (only a single file contains PostGIS dependent code) and support for SpatialLite, Oracle, etc. can be implemented.

 It is quite efficient with memory.
-You can import 1GB .osm.bz2 (~Germany) on systems with 2GB RAM and Europe (~5GB PBF) works fine on a system with 8GB RAM.
-Larger imports (planet.osm) are still possible but will take longer if you don't have 16BG or more.
+You can import 1 GB .osm.bz2 (~Germany) on a system with 2 GB RAM and Europe (~5 GB PBF) works fine on a system with 8 GB RAM.
+Larger imports (planet.osm) are still possible but will take longer if you don't have 16 GB or more.

 The multipolygon relation building is robust and returns valid polygons for nearly all relations, but it is not efficient for polygons with more than 1000 rings.